 This Division should be the means by which the college enriches, expands and extends its primary mission of teaching and service.
-The overall purpose of this unit is to extend the resources of the college to a wide range of individuals, special interest groups, and target audiences not otherwise reached by on-going programs.
-Accordingly, these activities are designed with both the letter and the spirit of the stated philosophy and purpose of the institution.
+The overall goal of this unit is to extend the resources of the college to a wide range of individuals, special interst groups, and target audiences not otherwise reached by on-going programs.
+Accordingly, these activities are designed with both the letter and the spirit of the stated mission statement of the institution.
 This Division is in philosophical congruence with the institution to provide "... opportunities for individuals to engage in carefully planned experiences which aim to cultivate and develop their inherent capacities in order that they will achieve the finest development of which they are capable."
 Simultaneously, each effort in this division is predicated on an identified need of an individual, group, or other agencies and institutions.
-In part, the college's philosophy is to justify its existence by gearing its program "... to meet the needs of those it serves."
-Specifically, the Division of Continuing Education operates as a direct result of efforts to fulfill purposes 4 and 5 of the college: (4) to provide services which are designed to meet the needs of these college communities.
+In part, the college's mission is to justify its existence by gearing its program "... to meet the needs of those it serves."
+Specifically, the Division of Continuing Education operates as a direct result of efforts to fulfill goals 4 and 6 of the college: (4) to provide Continuing Education programs which are designed to meet the needs of the communities served by the college.
+(6) to provide a variety of cultural and recreational activities and programs to meet the needs of a diversified school population.